 Hospital information and highlights The Cairns and Hinterland Hospital and Health Service Paediatric department has the responsibility of providing public hospital and community services to a population of approximately 67,000 children and young people.
 The primary catchment of the CHHHS covers an area of 142,900 km2 from Tully in the south, Cow Bay in the north and Croydon in the west.
 The outer western region of our Service encompasses extremely remote communities.
-The paediatric department also supports the acute provision of care to children in the Torres and Cape HHS to the North as well as a number from PNG. excellent support from our local adult ICU for severely unwell children who are then managed in conjunction with/transferred to our regional Paediatric ICU in Townsville Hospital.
-We manage a very wide range of conditions including all those commonly seen in all metropolitan areas but also a significant number of tropical diseases along with problems related to socio- economic disadvantage.
+The paediatric department also supports the acute provision of care to children in the Torres and Cape HHS to the North as well as a number from PNG.
+Close to 93% of our paediatric work is managed locally and there is excellent support from our local adult ICU for severely unwell children who are then managed in conjunction with/transferred to our regional Paediatric ICU in Townsville Hospital.
+We manage a very wide range of conditions including all those commonly seen in all metropolitan areas but also a significant number of tropical diseases along with problems related to socioeconomic disadvantage.
 Considering our population's demographics and as the primary referral centre for TCHHS to the North of us, a substantial proportion of our work is with children and families who identify as Aboriginal and/or Torres Strait Islander - as such we are very focused on culturally appropriate indigenous healthcare.
 We provide local sub-specialist services in paediatric cardiology, endocrinology and diabetes, paediatric allergy and rheumatology along with paediatric oncology services for the region in partnership with the Queensland Paediatric Haematology Oncology Network.
 We have strong established links with the Queensland Children's Hospital in Brisbane and host visiting sub-specialist clinics from respiratory/CF and sleep medicine, genetics, haematology, oncology and metabolic medicine along with a paediatric surgical outpatient service from Townsville Hospital.
 The unit is committed to providing consistent and high-quality supervision to all our trainees, ensuring professional development along with utilisation of learning opportunities and consultant support.
 Service type (inpatient/outpatient/community) Inpatient and outpatient services paediatric medical services Outreach programmes and Community Development Services Paediatric endocrinology, cardiology, allergy subspecialist clinics Level 5 SCN No. of beds 16 bed paediatric ward (flexing to 22 beds) with a separate 8 bed adolescent unit 22 funded SCN cot spaces Annual paediatric admissions There are about 6000 separations each year with the majority of work being acute (~80%).
 There are ~30,000 children who present to ED per annum.

-No of births (if applicable) Approximately 3,000 per annum RACP accreditation Maximum of 12 months of core training Please refer to the RACP website for up to date accreditation status Accredited category rotations General Paediatrics (Rural) - with a perinatal component For 12 months training the options are: 12 months GP 6 months GP and 6 months CD For 6 months training 6 months of GP only 6 months of GP only Accredited to February 2027 Potential rotations General Paediatrics (depending on availability) Not all these positions are fixed for advanced trainees in general paediatrics but can be organised by prior arrangement.
+No of births (if applicable) Approximately 3,000 per annum RACP accreditation Maximum of 12 months of core training Please refer to the RACP website for up to date accreditation status Accredited category rotations Potential rotations General Paediatrics (depending on availability) Not all these positions are fixed for advanced trainees in general paediatrics but can be organised by prior arrangement.
 Other options are possible depending upon trainee requirements and available positions.
-Staffing and supervision Director of Paediatrics Paediatricians (n=10, 8.4FTE including Director) Sub-specialists in paediatric cardiology, endocrinology and neonatology Teaching and learning Weekly registrar/PHO teaching, Paediatric X-ray meeting (protected) Fortnightly simulation training in SCN and paediatrics (protected) Weekly QCH telehealth Grand Rounds, Daily consultant ward rounds Morbidity and mortality meetings for SCN/Paediatrics (including interdepartmental) Profile of work Full shift roster (1:4 weekends) Ward or nursery responsibilities Clinic coverage Research, clinical governance and presentations Teaching responsibilities (unit, peer and junior staff) Hospital web link www.health.qld.gov.au/cairns hinterland Hospital contact Name:Dr Neil ArcherTel:(07) 4226 6169Email:neil.archer@health.qld.gov.au
+Staffing and supervision Director of Paediatrics Paediatricians (n=10, 8.4FTE including Director) Sub-specialists in paediatric cardiology, endocrinology and neonatology Teaching and learning Weekly registrar/PHO teaching, Paediatric X-ray meeting (protected) Fortnightly simulation training in SCN and paediatrics (protected) Weekly QCH telehealth Grand Rounds, Daily consultant ward rounds Morbidity and mortality meetings for SCN/Paediatrics (including interdepartmental) Profile of work Full shift roster (1:4 weekends) Ward or nursery responsibilities Clinic coverage Research, clinical governance and presentations Teaching responsibilities (unit, peer and junior staff) Hospital web link www.health.qld.gov.au/cairns hinterland Hospital contact Name: Dr Neil Archer Tel: (07) 4226 6169 Email: neil.archer@health.qld.gov.au